linzhaoqin/translation-agent/examples/sample-texts/japanese.md

 # Test 5.
 The Ultimate Test: Omikuji Fortune Slips 🎋

+When visiting the famous Kiyomizu-dera temple in Kyoto, you'll likely encounter omikuji - those mysterious paper fortunes packed with intricate Japanese text and traditional predictions.

-Visiting Kiyomizu-dera?
-You'll probably end up with an omikuji - those mysterious fortune papers packed with Japanese text.
-Time for our translation tools to face their final boss!
+Now it's time for our translation tools to face their ultimate challenge: decoding these complex spiritual messages!

 **The Challenge**